AutismCode/doomer_docs/docs/docs/technical/migration.md

 This Bridge is designed to provide you with a seamless and user-friendly experience.
 The entire process consists of just three easy steps: connect your wallet, approve your tokens, and migrate your tokens.
 This process directly exchanges your old tokens for new ones without any wait time or additional steps.

+### Can I transfer tokens after I migrate?

+No, you cannot transfer tokens until we officially announce the start of trading.
+Please keep this in mind when migrating your tokens.
+This function is in place to protect us from anyone attempting to add liquidity to the pool before we, as the project team, do it ourselves.

 ### What does Step 2 entail?

 In technical terms, Step 2 involves calling the approval function of $doomer v1 and giving permission to the Bridge Smart Contract to manage your tokens.
 In simpler terms, Step 2 is where you authorize the Bridge Smart Contract to handle your $doomer v1 tokens in preparation for Step 3 (TradeInToken).